If you have a secure or assured tenancy, you can make improvements to your home. This could be:

 If you owe us any money when you move out, we’ll deduct this from the compensation.

 If you need to make changes to your home so you can live more independently, we want to help as much as we can.

 This might mean adapting your current home, or helping you move somewhere more suitable.

 Making adaptations to your home

 We’ll consider small and large jobs – from fitting grab rails to adding a walk-in shower.
-Larger requests may have to go on a waiting list, but we do consider every request.
+Larger requests may take longer to fulfil, but we do consider every request.